code-of-toad/Retail-Incremental-Batch-ETL-Pipeline/README.md

 ## Implementation exercises

 The signatures below define interfaces, not solutions.
-Starter files and concrete seed fixtures are a subsequent scaffold step.
+Starter files and concrete seed fixtures are included.
 For each exercise, write the logic and meaningful test assertions yourself.

 ### 1. Python reasoning and lambdas